 Rock anchors are often just one part of a comprehensive range of retaining structures, ground stabilisation and piling works most sites will require.
 Seamlessly integrated with foundation piling, underpinning, soil reinforcement or retaining walls we design and engineer the simplest and most practical route to quality ground engineering available.

-Working across the UK our skilled team offer many years of experience in all aspects of ground engineering, including rock anchors, with numerous major projects on behalf of national developers and major civil engineering contractors behind us.
+Working across the UK, including Kent, Surrey, Sussex and London, our skilled team offer many years of experience in all aspects of ground engineering, including rock anchors, with numerous major projects on behalf of national developers and major civil engineering contractors behind us.

 Following a detailed consultation and design process, we design and construct rock anchors to provide simple, cost effective and practical solutions to every retaining and stabilisation challenge.